stschiff/msmc/README.md

     msmc branchlength -m <mutation_rate> <input_file> > out_file

-which should be run for every input file.
+which must be run for every input file.
 The scaled mutation rate.
 2Nµ should be set to half the estimate obtained in the previous step for θ.
 The output files look like this:

     1 58448 16 GAAA 0.0766465
     1 68306 15 CTTT 8.58025